advantys/workflowgen-community/samples/form-section-collapse/README.md

 In the function `setCollapse` we manage the form collapse with the field `FORM_FIELDS_COLLAPSED`

-If your section or field have a different ID, you will need to change the reference in the JS function.
+If your section or field has a different ID, you will need to change the reference in the JS function.